Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Mobile App

 We like that Paychex offers multiple mobile apps that can be used by both employers and employees.
 The Paychex Flex mobile app makes it easy for employees to enroll in a retirement plan or make changes on their smartphones.
 The app also keeps participants engaged with digital financial tools and investment information.
 For employers and business owners, the Paychex app represents another tool to run a business from a smartphone.
-Paychex Flex is rated 4.8 out of 5 in both the Apple App Store and the Google Play store.
+As of February 2026, Paychex Flex holds a rating of 4.8 out of 5 in the Apple App Store and 4.6 out of 5 in the Google Play store.

 Paychex’s apps also include a variety of ways to manage remote employees, including time management features like a calendar, scheduling, vacation, and ways for employees to clock in and out.